tiffany76/courtgrabber-docs/docs/user_guide.md

 7. Using the arrow keys, select `y` if you would like to reserve a ball machine.
 Otherwise, select `n`.
 Press `Enter`.
 8. Use the arrow keys to select whether or not you will have a second player and press `Enter.`

+!!! note
-> **NOTE**: If you are not using a ball machine, you must include a second player to reserve a court.
+    If you are not using a ball machine, you must include a second player to reserve a court.

 The CLI displays a message with the Reservation Request ID.